obiwanjacobi/LogicLang/source/Jacobi.LogicLang/Jacobi.CuplLang/readme.md

 Usage of extensions (`.d`, `.ar`) denote that the output module is in registered mode.
 Do not assume all devices allow individual selection of output module modes.
 Some settings are device global.

+Detect presence of a Clock input (`.clk`).
+Some modes make use of the clock input (pin 1) implicitly (for all FlipFlops).
+Not all modes support defining a custom clock equation.

 input -> AND-array -> ORed to output + optional FF / invertor

 TODO

+---

 ## Output `.jed` file